 Think of office accessories as your chance to let your personality really shine through.
 The accessories can be for decor only, but to really maximize your office space, look for functional accessories that have style.
 Desk organizers help keep your desk neat, and you can find them in fun finishes.
 File folders, notebooks, and pens can all be found in colors that reinforce your design scheme.
 Live plants are always a great idea in an office: Not only do they add a nice touch to any indoor area, but they also help remove toxins from the air.

-Even with a few large windows in your office, you'll most likely need some additional lighting.
-A floor lamp creates ambient light, and table lamps are good for task lighting.
-A lamp is a also great way to add a pop of color to an office; look for a sleek design with an oversized shade in a bright color for a modern office or a Tiffany-style lamp for a more traditional decor.
+Even with a few large windows in your office, you'll most likely need some additional light.
+Think about adding layers of lighting: Floor lamps and ceiling fixtures create ambient light, and table lamps are good for task lighting.
+A light fixture is a also great way to add a pop of color to an office; look for a sleek design with an oversized shade in a bright color for a modern office or a Tiffany-style lamp for a more traditional decor.